IDEMSInternational/open-app-builder/documentation/docs/developers/building-and-deploying-to-ios.md

 # Building and deploying to iOS

 Building and deploying an app to iOS must be performed by a developer on a Mac computer.
-This guide does not include the process for managing the app within Apple's App Store Connect console, which is documented elsewhere.
+This guide does not include the process for managing the app within Apple's App Store Connect console, which is documented elsewhere (see [Apple's official documentation](https://developer.apple.com/help/app-store-connect/), or organisation-specific documentation is available from IDEMS devs on request).

 ## Prerequisites